How to Balance a Ceiling Fan and Prevent Wobbling Issues

 Precision Balancing

-Balancing Kit Components: These kits usually include several sizes of weights and a precision clip for temporary placement.
+Balancing Kit Components: These kits typically include various weights and a precision clip for temporary placement.

 Fine-Tuning Techniques